mtzaquia/bifrost/README.md

 ```

 > **Note**
-> If you expect an empty response, you can use the built-in `EmptyResponse` type.
+> If you expect an empty response, the built-in `EmptyResponse` type is avaiable for convenience.

 ### Making the call

 Finally, you are ready to submit a request!
-Concurrency allows you to easily inline your call:
+Concurrency allows you to inline your call easily:

 ```swift
 // ...